The cost of living in Cuenca, or Ecuador in general, is often cited as one of the core reasons why expats move here.

 School fees for our school of choice in Cuenca are $250/month.
 Transport costs extra, but we don’t need it as we drive or walk the kids to school.

-There are also yearly costs such as uniforms, books and in what is a weird custom to me, you’ll also need to buy (and label with your child’s name) a whole host of other materials that they’ll use throughout the year.
+There are also additional yearly costs such as uniforms, books and in what is a weird custom to me, you’ll also need to buy (and label with your child’s name) a whole host of other materials that they’ll use throughout the year.
 I’m talking about stuff like educational toys down to colored paper.
 Basically, anything your child will use throughout the year, you are expected to buy at the start of the year.

 These one-off costs are why the government mandates workers receive an extra payment in August - to help pay for these educational costs.